Jchinonso/Loki/README.md

 Installation
 ------------
 1. Ensure you have NodeJs installed
+2. Go to src/config/token.js file and paste your ACCESS_KEY
 2. Clone the repository `git clone https://github.com/Jchinonso/Loki.git`
 3. Change your directory `cd LOki`
 4. Install all dependencies `npm install or yarn install`